mongodb/docs/source/includes/indexes/commit-quorum-vs-write-concern.rst

-The **commit quorum** specifies how many data-bearing voting members, or which voting members, including the primary, must be prepared to commit a :ref:`simultaneous index build <index-operations-simultaneous-build>`. before the primary will execute the commit.
+The **commit quorum** specifies how many data-bearing voting members, or which voting members, including the primary, must be prepared to commit a :ref:`simultaneous index build <index-operations-simultaneous-build>` before the primary will execute the commit.

 The **write concern** is the level of acknowledgment that the write has